“Here's the guest room!"

 “You don't like men much, do you?”

-"Ahh."
-Terra laughed evasively and tilted her neck to the right again.
-"Ahaha, so that's what you want to know about?
-Is that what it looks like?"
+“Ahh.”
+Terra laughed evasively and tilted her neck back to the righa.
+“Ahaha, so that's what you want to know about?
+Is that what it looks like?”

 “It doe—what if I said that was what it looked like?
 Would I be wrong?”

-"Hmm..."
-Terra tilted her neck back to the left, then suddenly got up and walked around the table.
-"May I sit next to you?" she asked, looking down at Diode.
+“Hmm...”
+Terra tilted her neck to the left again, then suddenly stood and walked around the table.
+Looking down at Diode she asked, “May I sit next to you?”

 “...What?”